Rubén Gómez (baseball): Later years

+Gómez retired at the age of 50 and was inducted into the Puerto Rico Sports Hall of Fame in 1985 and the Puerto Rican Baseball Hall of Fame in 1991 and the Caribbean Series Hall of Fame in 1999.
+He was also inducted in the regional hall of Santurce.
+In 1999, Gómez was included in the LBPPR's 20th century team.

 In 2001, Gómez was hospitalized after a lengthy fight against cancer, and was about to receive surgery.
 A doctor from Mexico requested permission to attend the operation.
 When Gómez asked the doctor why he had come, he replied, "I was that little boy, the money that you left in trust was enough to pay for my medical school."

 Rubén Gómez Colón died in Carolina, Puerto Rico, at the age of 77.
 Among those who attended his funeral services was his best friend and countryman, former big leaguer Luis Rodríguez Olmo.
 Gómez was buried in the Guayama Municipal Cemetery in Guayama, Puerto Rico.